Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 Each plugin should provide its required Director config in form of a Director basket.
 The basket usually contains at least one Command, one Service Template and some associated Datafields.
 The rest of the Icinga Director configuration (Host Templates, Service Sets, Notification Templates, Tag Lists, etc) can be placed in the ``assets/icingaweb2-module-director/all-the-rest.json`` file.

 The Icinga Director Basket for one or all plugins can be created using the ``check2basket`` tool.
-Note that the tool can only create baskets of Python 3 plugins.

 .. important: